-The legends, lore, and ghost stories of Berks, Bucks, Chester, Delaware, Lehigh, Montgomery, Northampton & Philadelphia counties.
+The legends, lore and ghost tales of Berks, Bucks, Chester, Delaware, Lehigh, Montgomery, Northampton & Philadelphia counties.

-If you have comments or a story to share, please contact us at Haunts & History
+If you have comments or stories to share, please contact us at Haunts & History

 Visit us at our blog Pennsylvania Haunts & History